How to Predict Weather with Clouds? 10 Different Types of Clouds

 These clouds produce a large amount of precipitation in a very short period of time and have the greatest vertical depth of any cloud.

-When we predict weather with clouds, pay attention to Stratocumulus clouds.
+When we check clouds weather, pay attention to Stratocumulus clouds.
 They are also known as cumulostratus clouds, low-level, patchy gray clouds that appear near a warm, cold, or occluded front.

 They indicate dry weather if there are slight differences in temperatures between night and day.
 Precipitation is rare, but they may tell a storm is on its way.

-Altocumulus clouds develop at a higher altitude of the sky with mall clumps.
+Altocumulus clouds develop at a higher altitude in the sky with small clumps.

 These clouds could be an early sign of stormy weather, rain, or snow in the area.
 To accurately determine what altocumulus clouds tell, it’s important to consider the weather trends over the last week.